 Julia Turshen, Nik Sharma, and Jarry are joining forces to throw the book launch party of the year at MOFAD!
 To celebrate the release of Now & Again by Julia Turshen and Season by Nik Sharma, we will serve special soups from these cookbooks prepared by the Brooklyn party and fundraising series Queer Soup Night.
 There will also be small bites from each recipe book prepared by MOFAD chef John Hutt, cocktails from Shannon Mustipher, Brooklyn Brewery beer, book signings, and a conversation with Julia, Nik, and Jarry Mag co-founder Lukas Volger.

 Learn about the value of community cooking and eating with Julia, Nik's journey from Bombay to molecular biology to blogging at A Brown Table, and Jarry's unique intersection of food and queer culture.
-We will also be welcoming the Stonewall Community Foundation and raising money for The Levin-Goffe Scholarship, which helps support undocumented immigrants who identify as lesbian, gay, bisexual, transgender, queer, or intersex (LGBTQI) pursue higher education in New York City.
+We will also be welcoming the Stonewall Community Foundation who will be raising money for The Levin-Goffe Scholarship, which helps support undocumented immigrants who identify as lesbian, gay, bisexual, transgender, queer, or intersex (LGBTQI) pursue higher education in New York City.

 Join us for a wonderful celebration of books, writers, food, and community!
 All are welcome.
 If you are unable to afford a ticket, please contact firstname.lastname@example.org and we will try to accommodate you.